Dimensions

 For business use, containers are often used to store pallets, equipment, machinery, and construction materials.
 Maximising space usually involves stacking, palletising, and planning the layout carefully.

-The lifespan of a 20ft shipping container depends on how it is used and maintained.
-New containers can last up to 50 years when used for static storage and properly maintained.
+New 20ft shipping containers can last up to 50 years when used for static storage and properly maintained.
 Containers used for active shipping typically have a working life of around 10–15 years due to exposure to harsh environments, after which they can often be repurposed for a further 10–15 years in storage applications.

-The most widely used container sizes are 20ft and 40ft units.
-These are considered industry standards and are commonly used for both storage and transport across a wide range of applications.
+The most widely used shipping container sizes in the UK are 20ft and 40ft units.
+These sizes are considered industry standards and are most commonly used for both domestic storage and large-scale commercial transport across a wide range of applications.

 While most containers follow standard dimensions, slight variations can occur depending on the manufacturer or modifications.
 For example, 30ft containers are often created by cutting down larger units, so sizes may differ slightly.